maxpou/maxpou.fr/content/posts/2020/2020-06-11-vue-js-testing-library/index.md

 Usually, Vue.js components are not aware of the router.
 We have to provide the routes to the render function.

 We could define the routes on every test... but I don't like to write the same code multiple times.
-Instead, I recommend you to overload testing-library's `render()` function with our defined routes.
+Instead, I recommend you to overload Testing Library's `render()` function with our defined routes.

 ```js
 // tests/render.js